 Since we added the ability to use dependencies in YepCode, it has created a maintainability challenge supporting all package versions with Credentials.
 As a result, we are deprecating them.
 You can still securely initialize your clients using environment variables.
 For example:

 You can now manage API credentials directly from the API Credentials tab in your team settings.
-These credentials can be used for the REST API or YepCode Run.
+These credentials can be used for YepCode REST API, YepCode Run or YepCode MCP Server.

 Configure your preferred AI assistant to help you build your processes.